Efficiently Guiding Imitation Learning Agents with Human Gaze: Introduction

 Our methodology utilizes a demonstrator's gaze fixations on the image as part of a surrogate loss function (coverage-based gaze loss or CGL) during the training phase.
-Encoding priors in loss functions for label-free supervision of neural networks has been suggested by Stewart el al. \cite{stewart2017label}.
-Similar to their approach, we show that a loss term guiding a network to attend to the demonstrator's gaze locations can help improve performance on different Atari Games when using IL.
-Such an auxiliary gaze loss can guide the learning of any agent using image based state representations and convolutional layers as part of it's model architecture.
-A critical advantage of our approach is that gaze is not required at test time and instead used as a weak supervisory signal, in contrast to several prior approaches utilizing gaze.
+Encoding priors in loss functions for label-free supervision of neural networks has been suggested by Stewart et al. \cite{stewart2017label}.
+Similarly, we use an auxiliary gaze loss to guide the learning of any agent using image-based state representations and convolutional layers as part of its model architecture.
+Inspired by our experimental results highlighting the similarity of RL agent attention and human attention (Sec. \ref{sec:rl_attn}), we propose a coverage-based gaze loss (CGL).
+CGL guides a network to attend to the demonstrator's gaze locations and helps improve the performance of three IL methods on 20 Atari games.
+A critical advantage of our approach in contrast to several prior approaches utilizing gaze, is that gaze is not required at test time and instead used as a weak supervisory signal.

-We evaluate our auxiliary gaze loss function on 11 unique Atari games and 3 different IL approaches.
-Our experiments show that CGL can improve performance for both IRL and BC frameworks: T-REX \cite{brown2019extrapolating}, BCO \cite{torabi2018behavioral} and BC \cite{zhang2018agil} networks, compared to not using any gaze information at all.
+We evaluate our auxiliary gaze loss function on 20 Atari games with three different IL approaches.
+Our experiments show that CGL can improve performance for both inverse reinforcement learning (IRL) and behavioral cloning (BC) frameworks averaged across 20 games: 95\% for behavioral cloning (BC) \cite{zhang2018agil}, 343\% for behavioral cloning from observation (BCO) \cite{torabi2018behavioral}, and 390\% for T-REX \cite{brown2019extrapolating}, compared to not using any gaze information at all.
 Moreover, we show that to improve performance, human gaze is more informative than information already encoded in the visual state space in the form of motion of the visual scene.
-Our auxiliary loss does not show performance gains when using motion instead of gaze.
-We also show improved results compared to another recent method for incorporating gaze called gaze-modulated dropout (GMD) \cite{chen2019gaze}.
-We compare against this baseline as it is the closest work in the literature in terms of not increasing the complexity of existing models.
-CGL outperforms GMD for 5 out of 6 games when tested with BCO.
-We also compare against a recent work utilizing gaze as an input to a behavioral cloning algorithm (AGIL) \cite{zhang2018agil}.
-We show that our auxiliary gaze loss improves performance over most games compared to AGIL.
-We provide an analysis that a significant performance improvement in AGIL comes from increased number of model parameters and test-time gaze data, while our approach does not suffer from these issues.